 The cargo cults are a development from the indigenous belief that necessary goods and animals for food and supplies are released by the gods or guardian spirits when the people have completed proper ritual observances.
 In cargo cults adherents practice superstitious rituals in the belief that such rituals will bring modern goods from a advanced society.

-The cargo cults show the influence of the modern world in that the cargoes are expected to arrive by boat or plane as do the goods and supplies used by white immigrants and colonizers.
-The cargo cults have proved to be enduring even when cargo does not materialize, since this is seen as a sign that ritual observation and activity has been inadequate or inappropriate.
+The cargo cults show the influence of the modern world in that the cargoes are expected to arrive by boat or plane as do the goods and supplies used by white immigrants and colonizers. a characteristic feature of cargo cults is the belief that spiritual agents will, at some future time, give much valuable cargo and desirable manufactured products to the cult members.

 Cargo cults and discursive madness -

-Oceania, Jun 2000 by Dalton, Doug
+Oceania, Jun 2000 by Dalton, Doug.

-The result has been a lexical and semantic uncertainty and explanatory instability in `cargo cult' discourse that can be analyzed as a type of discursive `madness.'
-A strategy of reading the 'madness' of `cargo cult' discourse is outlined and applied to key anthropological texts, in particular Peter Worsley's The Trumpet Shall Sound.
+The result has been a lexical and semantic uncertainty and explanatory instability in cargo cult discourse that can be analyzed as a type of discursive madness.
+A strategy of reading the 'madness' of cargo cult discourse is outlined and applied to key anthropological texts, in particular Peter Worsley's The Trumpet Shall Sound.

-Capitalizing on Complicity: Cargo Cults and the Spirit of Modernity on Bali Island (West New Britain) - Andrew Lattas:
+Capitalizing on Complicity: Cargo Cults and the Spirit of Modernity on Bali Island (West New Britain) - Andrew Lattas.

-It involves Dakoa's cult taking up Western notions of kingship and the Christian figures of God, Jesus, and Mosesall of whom are merged with the heroic structure of traditional myths.
-Many of the cargo cult's new important spirit beings are extensions of the cult leader Dakoa, whose personhood embodies a history and provides a model for a new, pacified Melanesian self capable of reincorporating the globalizing processes of modernity.
+It involves Dakoa's cargo cult taking up Western notions of kingship and the Christian figures of God, Jesus, and Moses, all of whom are merged with the heroic structure of traditional myths.
+Many of the cargo cult's new important spirit beings are extensions of the cargo cult leader Dakoa, whose personhood embodies a history and provides a model for a new, pacified Melanesian self capable of reincorporating the globalizing processes of modernity.

 Cargo Cult in a Western Town: A Cultural Approach to Episodic Change

-Abstract: A social, cultural, and often religious movement directed at improving community spiritual and material life, the cargo cult is discussed as a principle of community organization effecting positive change.
+Burns, Allen F. Abstract: A social, cultural, and often religious movement directed at improving community spiritual and material life, the cargo cult is discussed as a principle of community organization effecting positive change.
 This article reviews the cargo cults of Oceania and applies the concept to a small western town.